dddrrreee/cs140e-22win/labs/13-vm-ops/MEMORY-ORDER-cheatsheet.md

    - 4: we need to invalidate the TLB entry b/c we changed the PTE.
    - 4,5: why no DSB?   no branches and code mapped in the same place.
+     note: I *do not* think these are guaranteed in order since (4) is a TLB entry.

    - why 5?
 (2.7.5) says we need to do this after modifying PTE.